MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-whats-new.md

 For example, as an IT admin for your organization you can choose the XTS-AES 256 encryption algorithm, and have it applied even for devices that would normally encrypt themselves automatically with the default XTS-AES 128 algorithm during OOBE.

-To evaluate: This feature is preconfigured in the [Olympia - Windows Insider for Business Lab](https://olympia.windows.com/).
+To evaluate: This feature is pre-configured in the [Olympia - Windows Insider for Business Lab](https://olympia.windows.com/).
 Connect a client device to Olympia Corp and follow the AutoPilot quest for the steps needed to automatically deploy a device with Bitlocker policy.